jasonmeurer/awsCrossZoneHA/README.md

 ## CloudFormation Deployment
 This solution is intended for retrofit into an existing VPC environment.
 The following items are required to deploy the CloudFormation template.

-#### Prequisites
+#### Prerequisites
-Download the python file corresponding to you deployment model and add it to zip file.
-Create an S3 bucket within region and upload the newly created zip.
+Download the python file corresponding to your deployment model and add it to the zip file.
+Create an S3 bucket within the region and upload the newly created zip.
 Make note of both the bucket and zip file name for use in the CFT deployment.

 Download the YAML file corresponding to your deployment model and launch a CloudFormation template utilizing it.